rohan-menezes/battleship/README.md

 # battleship

-This project is the game Battleship created in Java.
+This project is the game Battleship with a GUI.